radiantearth/stac-spec/CONTRIBUTING.md

 to ensure that the checks on the pull request succeed.
 If it does not then you can look at the mistakes online, which are the same as running `check-markdown` locally would surface.

-All pull requests that modify or create JSON schema files should use https://jsonformatter.org/ to keep files consistent across the repo.
+All pull requests that modify or create JSON schema files should use [JSON formatter](https://jsonformatter.org/) to keep files consistent across the repo.

 All pull requests additionally require a review of two STAC core team members.
 Releases are cut from dev to master (and require 3 approvals), see the [process](process.md) document for more details.